-Participating employees who are enrolled in the HRA/VEBA plan as of December 31 of each year shall receive an annual contribution of \$50 paid into their HRA/VEBA account by the second payroll period of January each year.
+Eligible employees as of December 31st of each year shall receive an annual contribution of \$100 paid into their HRA/VEBA account by the second payroll period of the following January each year.

-13. Deferred Compensation Plan.
+12. Deferred Compensation Plan.

 Subject to applicable federal regulations, the County agrees to provide an employee-paid deferred compensation plan that provides for payment at a future date for services currently rendered by the eligible employee.
 Each new employee will be enrolled automatically in the County's Deferred Compensation program, at the rate of five percent (5%) of their base compensation as defined in the deferred compensation plan document, unless the employee chooses to opt out of the program or change the rate of contribution.
 Deferred compensation benefits shall become effective on the first date of the calendar month following two (2) full calendar months of continuous employment.
 New employees include newly hired employees, rehired employees and employees changing employment status from temporary to regular.